- Sue Bruning

 If you’ve been interested in finding someone who could provide that insight but don’t know where to start, this blog post is for you.
 We’ll focus on four key things to look for in a mentor.

 Want to get a head start on career advice?
-Register for next week’s webinar, Career Challenges for Women in Environmental Services: A Panel Discussion.
-Three women from across the industry will be discussing the challenges they’ve faced during their careers, how they tackled obstacles, and will answer questions from the audience during the Q&A.
+Watch our on-demand webinar, Career Challenges for Women in Environmental Services: A Panel Discussion.
+Three women from across the industry discussing the challenges they’ve faced during their careers, how they tackled obstacles, and answered questions from the audience during the Q&A.

 A mentor who shares a similar background can better tailor advice applicable to your situation.
 Common experiences also facilitate a strong personal connection between mentor and mentee.
 Maybe you went to the same school, live in the same community, have similar family situation, or have worked for the same company.